 Today, the Museum strives to implement the vision of its early founders, particularly Pamela and Jerome’s community-centred approach.
 As such, the Conception Bay Museum showcases the wider Baccalieu Trail region but recognizes the importance of Harbour Grace as its home base, where its biggest supporters lie.
 The aim for this building is not simply a museum but a cultural hub for the community, a place for locals to feel proud.

 In recent years, with the help of committed volunteers, talented coordinators, and engaged student employees, the Museum has expanded its horizons.
 New programming has included book launches and signings; popular Halloween Haunted Hike fundraisers and heritage walks; a regularly updated website, database, and electronic archive; concerts at the church hall; scavenger hunts for children; and pub quiz nights.
 Television features on CBC’s Still Standing, UNIS TV’s Hors Circuits II, and in Newfoundland and Labrador Tourism marketing are recent highlights of the institution’s continued growth and regional importance.
-And in fall 2018, after partnering with the municipality and the provincial government, the Museum Board restored the Colston’s Cove Stairs, one of Pamela and Jerome’s first plans for the outside grounds.
+In the fall of 2018, after partnering with the municipality and the provincial government, the Museum Board restored the Colston’s Cove Stairs, one of Pamela and Jerome’s first plans for the outside grounds.
+And on October 21, 2020, the National Trust for Canada awarded the Museum the Ecclesiastical Insurance Cornerstone Award, in the ‘Resilient Places’ category.

 Much has changed in the long 150-year history of this building and its 50 years as a museum.
 However, the building’s various historical uses showcase its longevity and importance in Harbour Grace.
 If volunteer enthusiasm is any indication—the Board of Directors currently welcomes 20 members—the Conception Bay Museum should be around for another 50 years yet.